What to Eat Before a Workout, According to Dietitians

 Just like carbs, fats were once wrongly vilified, but they’re vital to your overall health and, yes, exercise performance.
 During your workout, your body first burns through the calories from carbohydrates you’ve eaten for energy, but after about 20 minutes, it taps into the calories from fat to help fuel your activity.
 Generally, experts recommend getting the majority of your fat intake from unsaturated sources, such as olive oil, avocados, seeds, and nuts.

-And, of course, consider hydration an essential part of your fueling plan.
-To help prevent the unpleasant and potentially dangerous effects of dehydration (such as weakness and fatigue), you’ll need to hydrate all day long—not just before your workout.
 “Hydration should never just happen in the moment; it’s about staying on top of your needs,” Schehr says.
 “So, for example, if someone is getting up at 5 AM on Thursday to work out, they need to be drinking an adequate amount of water on Wednesday.”

-If you have three to four hours before your workout, go ahead and have a meal consisting of carbs, proteins, and fats.
+If you have three to four hours before your workout, go ahead and have a standard meal consisting of carbs, proteins, and fats.

 If you have one to two hours before your workout, go for a snack that’s higher in carbs, but may include some protein.
 If you’re not sure where to begin, some snacks to consider include half a sandwich, pretzels and hummus, or peanut butter and banana, O’Malley says.

 If you’re about to start your workout and need something in your system, easy-to-digest carbs are your best bet.
 “The closer you get to your actual workout, the more quickly you want to be able to digest the food, and the more carb-heavy it should be,” O’Malley says, listing bananas, oatmeal, or other fruits as worthy examples.
+A small applesauce cup or a handful of crackers are also solid options, according to the Hospital for Special Surgery.

 If you’re an early riser who prefers to exercise first thing in the morning, you may want to pare down your pre-workout fuel—but chances are you can still take in something, even if it’s small.
 “You might not want to have a meal before a workout, but that doesn’t mean you should have nothing,” Schehr says.
 Think about how your body handles food and which snacks or meals land well for you, especially in a shorter amount of time.
 For instance, if you’re waking up for an early-morning sweat sesh, you might consider something like a banana, rice cake, or piece of toast, Schehr says.